tekktrik/CircuitPythonukah/README.md

 ### Fabricating the Custom Components

-There isn't necessarily one way to do this, but I can mention how I did it.
+There isn't necessarily one way to do this, but I can mention how I did it:

 I used [JLCPCB](https://jlcpcb.com/) to fabricate my boards, mostly because I knew they could do blue PCBs and the quote for the weirdly shaped PCB was better than